Frederick Gilbert Bourne: Career

 The Singer Building, commissioned by Bourne for the Singer Manufacturing Company and completed in 1908.

 In order to support of his widowed mother and younger sisters, Bourne started his career in New York with the Atlantic Submarine Wrecking Company, later becoming a cashier and bookkeeper and the clerk of the Mercantile Library.

 Bourne, who was interested in music, was a member of the Mendelssohn Glee Club, which is likely where he met Alfred Corning Clark, the son of Edward Cabot Clark, who along with Isaac Merritt Singer, was a co-founder of the Singer Company.
 Bourne and Clark developed a "close personal relationship" and in 1880, Clark recommended to his father that Bourne be invited to join his family's real estate company, which owned several parcels of valuable Manhattan real estate, and be brought on as construction manager of The Dakota, then being built on West 72nd Street along Central Park.
 Clark frequently traveled abroad, often to Norway to visit the singer Lorentz Severin Skougaard (with whom he had a relationship despite his marriage to Elizabeth Scriven), and in his place, Clark sent Bourne to Singer board meetings.

 In 1882, following the elder Clark's death, Bourne became the manager of the late Clark's estate.
 In 1885, Bourne became Secretary of the company and in 1889, at the age of 38, Bourne became the fifth president of Singer.
 While president, Bourne also oversaw the construction of the company's headquarters, known as the Singer Building.

 Bourne greatly expanded global production as well as international sales of the Singer sewing machine.
 Bourne was revolutionary to the sewing machine industry.
 He used the "installment plan" to make sewing machines a household item.
 Bourne is also remembered "among the most important innovators in building vertically integrated firms".
 In 1905, and after sixteen years as president, Bourne retired and was succeeded by Douglas Alexander, who served as president for the next forty-four years.
 Alexander was created a baronet in the 1921 Birthday Honours for his services to the welfare of industrial workers.

 Residences

 Bourne owned several homes and estates.
-He maintained an apartment at The Dakota in New York City, which occupied the entire first floor; he owned a 2,000-acre (4 km^{2}) country estate named Indian Neck Hall in Oakdale on Long Island next to Idle Hour, the estate of William Kissam Vanderbilt; he owned a 375-acre farm near Montauk, New York, which he used as an undeveloped hunting preserve; an apartment on Jekyll Island, Georgia; and the 7-acre Dark Island in the Thousand Islands in the St. Lawrence River.
+He maintained an apartment at The Dakota in New York City; he owned a 2,000-acre (4 km^{2}) country estate named Indian Neck Hall in Oakdale on Long Island next to Idle Hour, the estate of William Kissam Vanderbilt; he owned a 375-acre farm near Montauk, New York, which he used as an undeveloped hunting preserve; an apartment on Jekyll Island, Georgia; and the 7-acre Dark Island in the Thousand Islands in the St. Lawrence River.

 In 1902, Bourne hired architect Ernest Flagg to build him a small hunting lodge on the Dark Island property.
 The building was based on a book written by Sir Walter Scott in 1826 called Woodstock.
 This book describes an elegant castle with secret passageways, tunnels, and a dungeon.
 Today, the castle is known as Singer Castle.